ajwills72/ojepn/checklist.md

 ## [  ] Methodological confound

 There is a problem with your methodology that leads to a potentially serious confound.
-This confound in your design, rather than a confound of theoretical interpretation i.e. it extends beyond the assumptions of any one specific theoretical account of your results.
+This is a confound in your design, rather than a confound of theoretical interpretation i.e. it extends beyond the assumptions of any one specific theoretical account of your results.

 ## [ ] Analysis not reproducible